 - Power Glows: When he uses his ability, the stones he's controlling are enveloped in a blue glow.

-- Power-Upgrading Deformation: To a much lesser extant than Inhumans like Naja, but still a contrast to those like Inferno who can pass as "normal" when not using their powers.
+- To a much lesser extant than Inhumans like Naja, but still a contrast to those like Inferno who can pass as "normal" when not using their powers.
 He's eventually able to get past this, in part thanks to Iso's advice.

 - The Woobie: Mentioned in all but the word In-Universe by Lineage as his "deal".
 Being the only one to survive Terrigenesis among his entire suburban town, just as a start, among other things, will do that to you.

 - Took a Level in Badass: The first issue of Uncanny Inhumans (which takes place after an 8 month Time Skip post Secret Wars that was proceeded by another 8 month skip before it, for a total of 16 months) shows Flint to be much more confident and proficient in his powers and in himself, while still showing his displeasure for unnecessary violence.
 He's even seen driving the group's aircraft back to New Attilan!
 In the back-up story for the same issue, we see Flint being personally trained by Gorgon, who notes that he's become skilled enough to control small stones for precise long-range attacks (though with some difficulty on Flint's part, still).
 In Royals, after a pep talk from Medusa, he becomes powerful enough to move planets.